h1376h/MLCourse/ML_Obsidian_Vault/Lectures/3/Quiz/L3_7_14_explanation.md

 # Question 14: Evaluating Statements about Regularization

 ## Problem Statement
-Regularization is a critical concept in machine learning that helps prevent overfitting by adding constraints to the learning process.
-This question evaluates your understanding of regularization concepts, particularly how regularization affects model bias, variance, and generalization ability.

-### Task
 Evaluate whether each of the following statements is TRUE or FALSE.
 Justify your answer with a brief explanation.

+### Task
 1. Increasing the regularization parameter always increases the bias
 2. An unregularized model will always have lower training error than a regularized version of the same model
 3. If two models have the same training error, the one with smaller coefficient magnitudes will likely generalize better